There are many great things to do in Prague for free, like enjoying the atmospheric Letná Gardens © Petr Pavlica / Shutterstock

 Prague has a high number of green spaces for a big city, from the lake-filled Stromovka Park to the statue-lined Wallenstein Garden.
 But for a mix of winding paths, beer gardens and wide open spaces, it’s hard to beat Letná Gardens.

-Climb the steep staircase from the Čechův Most tram and stop for a slow reveal of a remarkable Prague panorama, taking in the Vltava River, its bridges and the city’s rooftops.
+Climb the steep staircase from the Čechův Most tram and stop for a slow reveal of a remarkable Prague panorama, taking in the Vltava River, Prague's bridges and the city’s rooftops.
 At the top, you’ll come across a giant plinth that once supported a colossal statue of Stalin (which was destroyed by dynamite).
 Today, a striking 75ft (23m) metronome (a machine that makes an audible click every second or so) stands in its place – an ode to that age-old adage: in time, all things pass.

 11. Admire the interiors of Týn Church